not-vibhu/flight-declaration-protocol-development/FlightDeclarationProtocol.md

 ### 4.4 Mechanics

-For each flight declaration received from their Users, the Originating Party makes an HTTP POST, containing the Flight Declarations data, to all the Interested Parties' registered endpoints.
+For each flight declaration received from their Users, the Originating Party makes an HTTPS POST, containing the Flight Declarations data, to all the Interested Parties' registered endpoints.
 This POST contains all the details of the flight declaration in a JSON [[2]](#Ref-2) serialized message object.